 Figure 3 compares the accuracy of the two-episode stratification rule and our multivariate approach.
-While the two-episode stratification rule identified more patients who developed STDR within a one-year screen interval when compared to the multivariate risk model (95% vs 85%), it also identified fewer patients who did not develop STDR (56% vs 8%).
+While the two-episode stratification rule identified more patients who developed STDR within a one-year screen interval when compared to the multivariate risk model (95% vs 85%), it also identified fewer patients who did not develop STDR (56% vs 84%).
 Given the low annual incidence rate of STDR (about 2.5%), the low specificity of the two-episode stratification rule would lead to a very low positive predictive value (PPV =5%).
-In other words, the majority of patients classified as developing STDR within a year not develop STDR (false positives, yellow areas in Figure 3).
+In other words, the majority of patients classified as developing STDR within a year would not develop STDR (false positives, yellow areas in Figure 3).
 With the multivariate risk model the PPV doubles.

 We jointly modeled clinical data and retinopathy to accurately predict STDR.
-A substantial body of evidence suggests that changes in the values of certain risk factors has a beneficial effect on outcomes in diabetic retinal diseases (3, 27 and references therein, 4, 4).
-The multivariate predictive model we have developed uses baseline clinical data to model changes in DR (transitions among the states no DR and in either eye).
+A substantial body of evidence suggests that changes in the values of certain risk factors has a beneficial effect on outcomes in diabetic retinal diseases (3, 27 and references therein, 42, 43).
+The multivariate predictive model we have developed uses baseline clinical data to model changes in DR (transitions among the states no DR and mild NPDR / BDR in either eye).
 We conclude that long-term progression of DR is driven by the patient’s overall clinical profile with respect to diabetes control and that a risk prediction model using systemic risk factor data, as well as retinopathy level, may offer a better trade-off between achieving an acceptable sensitivity while also keeping a desirable specificity.

 Acknowledgements.
 M.G.F, D.M.H and S.P.H acknowledge support from the UK Medical Research Council (Research project MR/L010909/1).
 M.G.F. also acknowledges support of the UK EPSRC grant EP/N014499/1.
+This manuscript presents independent research funded by the National Institute for Health Research (NIHR; RP-PG-1210-12016).
+The views expressed are those of the authors, not those of the UK National Health Service, NIHR or Department of Health.
 The authors are grateful to the Liverpool ISDR Study Group.

 References